Michel Pagel

 Michel Pagel (born 1961) is a French science fiction and fantasy writer.
 He is also a translator.
 He was first published in the fanzine Espace-Temps in 1977.
-He is the writer of two series; Les Flammes de la nuit and La Comédie inhumaine, as well as several novels.
+He is the writer of two series: Les Flammes de la nuit and La Comédie inhumaine, as well as several novels.
 He won the Prix Rosny-Aîné for L'équilibre des paradoxes, which is classed as an example of modern steampunk.

-As a translator he translated Joe Haldeman's Forever Peace and Neil Gaiman's American Gods into French.
+As a translator he has translated Joe Haldeman's Forever Peace, Neil Gaiman's American Gods, and Sam J. Miller's Kid Wolf and Kraken Boy into French.